Cosys-Lab/Cosys-AirSim/README.md

 This fork is based on last public AirSim release from Microsoft's GitHub.

 **Note that Unreal 5.3 breaks debug rendering when editor aspect ratio is not perfect!
 Disable it to avoid issues in editor.
 This means things like _DrawSensor_ and  _DrawDebugPoints_ should be disabled.
 [This does not happen in 5.2 and is fixed in 5.4](https://issues.unrealengine.com/issue/UE-199454).**

+**Note that Unreal 5.3 breaks camera scene rendering when Effects is not set to the Epic scalability preset.
+You can use the console command r.DetailMode 2 to fix this at runtime!**

 ## Cosys-Lab Modifications